FrostDigital/frost-rn-base/docs/coding-conventions.md

                             # folder which holds component,
                             # styles, stories and possibly more files
 screens/                    # app screens/views
-config/                     # config files ci/                         # pipeline yaml files assets/                     # static assets such as images
+models/                     # models, such as API models or other, should mostly be interfaces config/                     # config files ci/                         # pipeline yaml files assets/                     # static assets such as images